codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 * Any kind of YAML data (advanced)

-## Creating shared configuration
+## Creating shared configuration contexts

-From the left sidebar click *Account settings* to enter your global settings.
-Then choose *Shared Configuration* from the left menu.
+Create one or more shared configuration contexts at the account-level to use in pipelines.

+1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
+1. From the sidebar, select [**Shared Configuration**](https://g.codefresh.io/account-admin/account-conf/shared-config){:target="\_blank"}.
+1. Click **Add Configuration Context** and select the type of shared configuration context to add.
+1. Enter a name for the shared configuration context and click **Save**.
+1. Add one or more variables in Key = Value format.
+1. To allow access to all users, toggle **Allow access to all users** ON.
+1. Click **Save**.

 {% include
 image.html
 lightbox="true"
 file="/images/pipeline/shared-configuration/shared-configuration.png"
 url="/images/pipeline/shared-configuration/shared-configuration.png"
-alt="Creating shared configuration snippets" caption="Creating shared configuration snippets" max-width="50%"
+alt="Creating shared configuration contexts" caption="Creating shared configuration contexts" max-width="50%"
 %}

-You can create four types of shared configuration:
+You can create four types of shared configuration contexts:

 * **Shared Configuration**: for environment variables
 * **Shared Secret**: for encrypted environment variables of sensitive data (access tokens, etc.)